August 2026 Snapshot

 What Advisory Manufacturing leaders Are Really Thinking

 Behavioral intelligence for Advisory Manufacturing leaders, built from thousands of real executive conversations.
 Strongest signal: Stakeholder (4.6/5).
-Top priority: develop new manufacturing and design approaches.
+Top priority: getting leadership alignment on the actual problem before solving symptoms.

 Key Insights

 Advisory Manufacturing leaders score highest on Stakeholder (4.6/5) and Narrative (3.9/5).
-Over the past six months, the most notable change is an increase in Technology orientation.
-Their leading priority is develop new manufacturing and design approaches, while their most pressing challenge is public perception gap - most people unaware of sophisticated manufacturing happening locally.
-They measure success through webinar registration numbers and community feedback quality and make decisions using organizational readiness assessment - considering change management, training, compliance, and department-wide impact (not just engineering).
-Language that resonates includes "dare greatly", "innovate", and "resilient".
+Over the past six months, the most notable change is an increase in Growth orientation.
+Their leading priority is getting leadership alignment on the actual problem before solving symptoms, while their most pressing challenge is public perception gap - most people unaware of sophisticated manufacturing happening locally.
+They measure success through full asset utilization and make decisions using problem vs. symptom diagnosis: distinguish between surface issues and root causes before committing resources to solutions.
+Language that resonates includes "dare greatly", "resilient", and "collaborate".

 What's changing for Advisory Manufacturing leaders?